JorPan/flashcards/README.md

 Welcome to Flashcards!

-This simple application allows users to create, edit, and view flashcards to help with learning.
+This application allows users to create, edit, and view flashcards to help with learning.

+This application only contains a front end, and data persists through local storage.

 # Installation & Setup